|Site Map | Bulletin Home | Temple University|

 Specific Major Requirements

-To receive the degree of Bachelor of Arts, students must satisfactorily complete a minimum of 124 credit hours in the university, with at least 43 credits in Journalism but no more than 44 credits in Journalism.
-Students are cautioned to plan their program so they do not exceed the 44-credit hour limit that is set by our accrediting body.
+To receive the degree of Bachelor of Arts, students must satisfactorily complete a minimum of 124 credit hours in the university, with at least 45 credits in Journalism but no more than 52 credits in Journalism.
+Students are cautioned to plan their program so they do not exceed the 52-credit hour limit that is set by our accrediting body.

 It is the student's responsibility to meet all course prerequisite requirements.

 Journalism-related coursework must be evaluated for transfer (including courses taken through study abroad programs after enrolling at Temple University) by the Department Chair.
-No more than 12 credits in total will be accepted for transfer.
+No more than 12 credits in total will be accepted for transfer from an accredited journalism/mass communication program; nine from a non-accredited program.
 Under no circumstances will credit be allowed for duplicate courses.

 The department does not award credit for academic or life experience.
 Students with extensive experience may present evidence and petition for a waiver of department course requirements.